 4. Dharma Wheel

 In one this wheel represents the elimination of the repeated cycle of birth and death and lack of satisfaction (samsara).
-It can be stopped through the acceptance and practice of the Buddhist doctrine.
+Existence that consists of birth, life, death and incarnation.
+You can stop it through the acceptance and practice of the Buddha doctrine.

 5. Treasure Vase